sydney hotels

 • Newtown

 Staying at the heritage-listed Sydney Park Hotel is like staying at your cool Nan’s house – all the retro style with a familiarly warm welcome.
-The pub hotel’s recent renno complements the building’s character.
+The pub hotel’s relatively recent renno complements the building’s character.
 Sleek leather armchairs and a compact storage unit are made more comforting with plush pillows, recycled Merino-wool blankets and neon artwork.
 The Superior King room boasts a decorative fireplace and wall-mounted telly with every streaming service.
 The bathrooms are super clean, but you might need to wait in line – there are only a few toilets and showers between eight rooms.
 The shared kitchen does a complete turnaround in style, with smooth monochrome surfaces and stainless steel appliances giving budget-conscious travellers the option to dine in.

 Mood?
 Blending retro modern.